 As revolutionary socialists, we understand that the political processes of American capitalism are designed to carry out the wishes of the capitalists, which inevitably collide with wider social needs and interests.
 Normally, however, imperialist democracies like the U.S., lubricated by super-profits gleaned from oppressed regions of the world, try to disguise pro-capitalist policies as serving the public interest.
 But this Christmas gift to the capitalists and their corporations is a gut-punch to everyone else.
 The desperation of the super-rich to grab what they can reflects the shakiness of the world capitalist economy and the decline of U.S. imperialism’s leading role.

 Imperialism normally rests on bloody oppression around the world as well as racism and the super-exploitation of immigrants at home.
-The victory of Donald Trump, riding into office on a clear white supremacist program, raised the stakes especially for people of color, Muslims and immigrants.
+The victory of Donald Trump, riding into office on a ramped-up venomous scapegoating campaign against oppressed people, raised the stakes for immigrants, Muslims, people of color, as well as women and the LGBT community.
 This widely unpopular tax bill, capping his first year in office, signals a lethal mix of further social and economic attacks on the entire working class.